 Sometimes we make things a bit too theological, wanting to know all the details of a doctrine, but simple faith is trusting God and believing His word.

-John Ritenbaugh emphasizes that both Jesus and Abraham rose above their emotional pulls by exercising living faith- a faith built on a foundation of incremental acts of obedience.
-Living faith can never be separated from works, nor can it ever stand independently or inertly as if in a vacuum.
-James points out that as the body …
+Jesus and Abraham rose above their emotional pulls by exercising living faith—a faith built on acts of obedience.
+Faith can never be separated from works.

 Faith is simple in concept; it is believing what God says.
 Yet it is difficult to display in our lives, and it is often tested.
 Here is some evidence of faith.